Tokyo Bay, Tokyo, Japan

 Next Tokyo concept

 Next Tokyo will comprise a district traversing 12.5km² on a man-made archipelago.
-It will be situated in the Tokyo Bay between coastal communities of Kawasaki and Kisarazu.
+It will be situated in Tokyo Bay between the coastal communities of Kawasaki and Kisarazu.

 The development has been conceived to protect the low-elevation areas of the city against the perils of typhoons, earthquakes and floods.
 It has been designed to include infrastructural elements such as faceted breakwater bars and operable floodgates to create flood barriers and provide defence against severe storms.

 The eco-district will also include hexagonal rings ranging from 150m to 1,500m in width that will reduce the impact of the waves allowing ships to pass through.
 Rings of varying sizes will fulfil different purposes.
 The smallest rings will be used to accommodate high-density development, whereas the medium rings will provide water storage.
 The hexagonal rings present at the perimeter will include low-density development, open spaces and pedestrian routes.

 The plan will be transit-oriented with tunnels, regional lines and a new vacuum-tube transportation system based on the technology currently being developed by Elon Musk.